ivonunes/inkstead-writer/docs/extras/app-connection.md

 # App Connection

-The Inkstead app can connect to an Inkstead Writer site so it knows which repository to edit, where posts and media live, and which posting categories or syndication providers are available.

-You can configure this during `inkstead-writer init`, or add it later in `inkstead-writer.json`.
+The Inkstead app can connect to an Inkstead Writer site so it knows which repository to edit, where posts and media live and which posting categories or syndication providers are available.
+You can set this up during `inkstead-writer init`, add it to `inkstead-writer.json` later or leave it to be detected automatically.

-## Configure
+## Configuring the connection

-Add a `connection` section:
+Add a `connection` section to `inkstead-writer.json`:

 ```json
 {